yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.0b/changelog/en.md

     11. Fixed ClippingNode's DrawNode stencil bug on Canvas.
     12. Fixed a typo 'cc.radiansToDegress' function to 'cc.radiansToDegrees'.
     13. Fixed a bug of ccui.ImageView that its setSize is invalid when the picture without pre-load.
-    14. Fixed a bug of cc.ParticleSystem that it throws a error when create from CocosBuilder.
+    14. Fixed a bug of cc.ParticleSystem that it throws an error when create from CocosBuilder.
     15. Fixed a bug of cc.LabelAtlas that it can't display its children.
     16. Fixed a bug of cc.fontLoader that it can't load custom font.
     17. Fixed a bug of ccui.Widget that its setOpacity is invalid.